 PRODiG Fellows will receive a two-year non-renewable contract, travel allowances, summer research stipends, moving expenses, and reduced teaching load.
 Annual compensation is competitive.
 Fellows will be paired with a senior campus faculty member to help facilitate integration and support.
 They will be a part of a larger cohort of PRODiG Fellows across the SUNY system who will meet (both face-to-face and virtually) throughout the two-year fellowship.
 The fellowship is open to a wide range of disciplines.

-Application review will begin January 27, 2021, for rolling admission.
+Application review will begin in early February, for rolling admission.
 Additional information will be provided upon hire, including details on a scheduled retreat.

 The PRODiG Fellowship Initiative brings new talent to the thirteen teacher-centered comprehensive campuses.
 Fellows can build their teaching skills and portfolios during their fellowship at a comprehensive sector campus.
 This preparation will build the "next-generation" of faculty.
 Both ABDs and post-docs may be part of the program.
 Both will receive similar support to ensure success post-fellowship.